-- Formatted – You should use the appropriate headings, subheadings, bolding, italics, block quotes, and bulleted lists to make your content suitable for skimming and look pleasant to the eye.
+- Formatted.
+You should use the appropriate headings, subheadings, bolding, italics, block quotes, and bulleted lists to make your content suitable for skimming and look pleasant to the eye.

-- Researched – To show that you’ve done your homework, use examples, case studies, and stats to back up your statements.
+- Researched.
+To show that you’ve done your homework, use examples, case studies, and stats to back up your statements.

-- Well-written – After writing a piece of content, always check grammar and spelling.
+- Well-written.
+After writing a piece of content, always check grammar and spelling.

-- Rich with various media formats – Make sure that you add highly relevant and good-quality images.
+- Rich with various media formats.
+Make sure that you add highly relevant and good-quality images.

 Measure the Performance of Your Blog

-One of the most important aspects of creating a blog content strategy is having guidelines for measuring the results of your performance.
+Lastly, one of the most important aspects of creating a blog content strategy is creating guidelines for measuring the results of your blog strategy.
 After a new blog post has been published, you need to keep an eye on its performance to make sure it’s bringing results and real value to your business.

 You need to figure out what your audience liked about your post as well as what they didn’t like in order to improve your efforts next time.
-A thorough review of your content will show you what a certain blog post is lacking and how to improve it so It can resonate with your target audience better.
+A thorough review of your content will show you what a certain blog post lacks and how to improve it so it can better resonate with your potential customers.